- Scientific name: Glyptocephalus cynoglossus

 - Distribution: Found in deep water all around Europe and also off the North American coast.

 - Feeds on: Crustaceans, starfish and marine invertebrates.

 - Description: Oval, right-eyed flatfish with small head and mouth and prominent eyes.
-Light brown to greenish grey in colour with fins generally darker than the rest of the body.
-Underside is pale to white.
+Light brown to greenish-grey in colour with fins generally darker than the rest of the body.
+The underside is pale to white.
 Skin is quite rough to the touch.
-Lateral line is completely straight.
+The lateral line is completely straight.
 Eyes and fins can appear black.

 The witch is a deep-sea flatfish which lives in waters down to over one thousand metres deep, generally over sandier and muddy seabeds.
 The fact that this fish lives in such deep water means it is very seldom encountered by shore anglers, although there is a UK shore caught record.

 Witch are found across the north Atlantic.
 In European waters they present around the British Isles and can be found eastwards as far as the Barents Sea, although being predominantly a cold-water fish their range does not extend southwards much further than the English Channel.
 Their distribution continues across the to the waters of Iceland and Greenland, and they are also found on the eastern coasts of America and Canada.

 Witch is a commercially important species.
 Approximately 15,000 tons of witch are taken from European fisheries every year with British vessels accounting for around 4000 tons of the total catch.
 US and Canadian commercial fishing operations also catch around 3000 tons of this species.
 In Europe it is much more popular than it is in the UK, meaning that much of the witch caught in British waters is exported.
 The International Union for the Conservation of Nature classes witch as a species of Least Concern, although there are issues around the damaging bottom trawling methods which are used to catch this species, and a large number of witch may be discarded as bycatch by commercial vessels which are targeting other species.